Elsilent/vue-frontend-widgets/README.md

 ## Contributing to the repository

+### Adding functionality

+1. Don't put exported types to your components.
+  - There are src/utils/interface/component and src/utils/type/component
+    directories where you can put them.
+    Otherwise you'll get errors on building the project.
+2. Don't bring project-specific functionality to this repository.
+  - Examples are:
+    - Assets
+    - Routing
+    - Translations
+    - Other libraries
+  - Instead if you need these functionalities try to require them from the dependant project.

+### Preparing for publishing changes

 Before creating a pull request please always run `yarn lint --fix` to keep the code style consistent and run `yarn build` to check for errors.

 > Don't solely rely on the linter built in your IDE.
 It might mark some of the things
 > which could be improved but doesn't mark or fix all of them resulting in the reduction
 > of code quality.

-Try to preserve the same structure of components with putting new components to the group where other components serve a similar purpose.

-Don't bring project-specific functionality to this repository.
-Examples are:
-- Assets
-- Routing
-- Translations
-- Other libraries

-Instead if you need these functionalities try to require them from the dependant project.